Quantum conditional entropies from convex trace functionals: Introduction

-where $A$, $B$, and $C$ are positive semidefinite matrices.
-They showed that when $K=I$, the trivariate functional $(A, B, C) \mapsto \Phi_{p,q,r,1}(A, B, C)$ is never jointly concave, and is jointly convex only under the conditions $q = 2$, $p, r < 0$, and $-1 \leq p + r \leq 0$.
-These pathological results for $\Phi$ suggest that, although $\Phi$ and $\Psi$ are formally similar, their behavior with respect to joint convexity and concavity is quite different.
+These pathological results for $\Phi$ suggest that, although $\Phi$ and $\Psi$ are formally similar, their behavior with respect to joint convexity/concavity is quite different.
 Nonetheless, as we shall see (see Corollary~\ref{Psi-Phi} and Remark~\ref{Remark:PsiPhi}), $\Psi$ can be formulated as a variational expression involving $\Phi$, namely, for $t > s > 0$, we may write

 where the optimization, denoted by $\opt$, is taken to be a supremum or an infimum over density matrices (i.e., positive matrices with unit trace), depending on whether the problem is concave or convex in $C$.
 This indicates that $\Phi$---despite its pathological behavior as a trivariate functional---exhibits desirable convexity properties once optimized over $C$.